aikon001/TinyJwt/README.md

 ## Tiny Jwt

+Api for authentication , grant type is user and password.
 First edit the .env file to match your needs.
 Choose if you want to connect to db with HOST:PORT or connection string.